 Intake: Housing First, Inc. is the lead organization designated by the CoC to administer its homeless program.
 A new Ten-Year Plan to Eliminate Homelessness was released to the community in 2014.
-The Mobile Rescue Mission and 15 Place have developed a Social Service Day Center a facility serving the homeless that serves as a One-Stop-Shop for the homeless population.
+The Mobile Rescue Mission and Housing First at Washington Avenue have developed facility serving the homeless that serves as a One-Stop-Shop for the homeless population.

 Permanent Housing: This was funded through the CoC Program.
 Housing First, Inc., maintained 113 scattered-site permanent housing units with permanent supportive services designed to bring stability to the homeless.
 This program has over an 80% success rate of clients staying in the program for six months or more.
-The Housing First, Inc. Supportive Housing Program in the recent years (2013-2015) have moved 66% of the clients out of the program into self-sufficiency, assuming their own living expense such as rent and utilities.
+The Housing First, Inc. Supportive Housing Program in the recent years (2013-2018) have moved 72% of the clients out of the program into self-sufficiency, assuming their own living expense such as rent and utilities.